-Salvage value: An estimated value of property at the end of its useful life.
-Not used under MACRS.
+Salvage value: An estimated value of Structural components: Parts that property at the end of its useful life.
+Not together form an entire structure, such used under MACRS.

 Section 1245 property: Property that is or has been subject to an allowance for depreciation or amortization.
 Section 1245 property includes personal property, single purpose agricultural and horticultural structures, storage facilities used in connection with the distribution of petroleum or primary products of petroleum, and railroad grading or tunnel bores.